premnanda301/Invoice_Extraction_Model/README.md

 Open the generated `data.yaml` file and make any necessary modifications.
 For example:
 - Update the paths to your dataset if needed.
 - Update the path of the data.yaml file to your absolute path
-- For example mine absolute path is - C:/Users/nanda/Desktop/Object Detection Model/dataset
+- For example mine absolute path is - C:/Users/nanda/Desktop/Image Extraction Model/dataset
 - Use yours in the above example .
 - Modify the number of classes and their names according to your dataset.

 ### Step 7: Train the Model

 Once the `data.yaml` file is properly configured, you can start training the model.
-Make sure your model configuration file (e.g., `yolov5.yaml`) is ready.

 Run the training script:

 ```bash